avnet-iotconnect/iotc-arduino-mchp-avr-sdk/QUICKSTART.md

 2qgjeuEeDVW6r0SVw4wpJSELhOY=
 -----END CERTIFICATE-----

+Current provisioning data:
+...
 ```
-* Use the console to set the values for **CPID** and **ENV** which were obtained from the IoTConnect Web GUI in a previous step.
-* The DUID value should be left unset.
-A DUID unique to your device will be generated and displayed on the console during startup.
+* Use the console at this point to provision your code with information found in your account:
+  * Platfrom: For IoTConnect on AWS enter ```aws```, or for Azure enter ```az```
+  * CPID
+  * Environment
+* You may choose to enter a blank Device Unique ID (DUID), and in that case the default
+auto-generated ID, unique for each board will used.
+This ID will be printed on the screen
 * Note or save the device certificate displayed on the terminal (including the BEGIN and END lines)
- and the **Device ID** value, and use it in the next steps.
+ and the **Device ID** value, and use it in the next steps

 ## IoTConnect Setup

 * Log into your IoTConnect account and create a new template using the IoTConnect Web user interface.
-use the Self-Signed authentication type with a property with name "version" of type STRING and property with name
+Use protocol version 2.1 and Self-Signed X509 authentication type with a property with name "version" of type STRING and property with name
 "random" and type NUMBER.
 * Create a new device with name displayed on the provisioning sketch output above:
 * Select your template created in the previous step.